geudde/attic-chest/pages/04.season-3/01.meeting-29/04.invocation/docs.md

 While all the circle round admire
 My humour, learning, sense and fire,
 And with one voice, accordant cry,
-Rapt to the height of extasy,
+Rapt to the height of ecstasy,
 “O how sublime! how soft! how sweet!
 O Editress, that strain repeat!”
 Then I’ll the general plaudits join,